Finalists and their solutions

 Prof Dr Anne Riechert is the scientific director of the Stiftung Datenschutz.
 Since 2009 she is a professor for “Data Protection Laws and Laws of Information Processing” at the Frankfurt University of Applied Science.
 There, Anne Riechert is also a member of the Center for Applied European Studies (CAES).

 University Prof Dr.Bernd W. Böttiger is the director of the “Klinik für Anästhesiologie und Operative Intensivmedizin” at the University Hospital Cologne.
-Amongst others, some of the key aspects of his scientific and sociopolitical engagement are the non-professional reanimation, in particular, the training of school students with reanimation techniques.
+He is also the chairman of the “German Resuscitation Council (GRC) / Deutscher Rat für Wiederbelebung”.
+Amongst others, a key aspect of his scientific and sociopolitical engagement is the non-professional reanimation, in particular, the training of school students with reanimation techniques.

 Moderator of the YES!
 2018